For Teachers and Principals

 ♦ Bilingual writers

-♦ Compensation for a full-residency is $6,500 ($77/teaching hour; to be paid in monthly installments).
+♦ Compensation for a full-residency of 84 teaching hours starts at $78/teaching hour; (to be paid in monthly installments).
 Partial or greater residencies are scaled accordingly.
-Writers can be paid up to $500 for attending writer meetings, retreats, and meeting administrative deadlines.

 ♦ Free tickets to Seattle Arts & Lectures events, as available